-When driving down long and steep grades, relieve the brakes by shifting into "3", "2" or "B".
+When driving down long and steep grades, relieve the brakes by shifting into a lower gear (selector lever position "3" or "2" in the case of automatic transmissions).
 This helps prevent overheating of the brakes and reduces brake pad wear.
 Do not exceed engine speed limits (see page 64).